Herman-Gathege/Edu-Learn-new/README.md

 for the frontend use npm start

 features include:
-user authentication
+1:user authentication
-users can create a course
+2:users can create a course
-users can read a course
+3:users can read a course

 future implimentations:
-adding to favourite
+1:adding to favourite
-commenting on course
+2:commenting on course
-sharing course
+3:sharing course
-editing course
+4:editing course